MichMourra/FariasLab/README.md

     ```
 ---------------------

-  - [CoTransSites.py](https://github.com/MichMourra/FariasLab/blob/main/Discovery/CoTransSites.py) : This python script has the purpose of finding the cotranslational sites by using the elongation and MinMax files obtained by running the MinMax.py and AutomaticSaknovich.sh programs.
+  - [CoTransSites.py](https://github.com/MichMourra/FariasLab/blob/main/Discovery/CoTransSites.py) :white_check_mark: : This python script has the purpose of finding the cotranslational sites by using the elongation and MinMax files obtained by running the MinMax.py and AutomaticSaknovich.sh programs.

     **Arguments**